zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 rake aborted!
 no such file to load -- rspec/core/rake_task
 ```
-Then you've hit this problem.
-First, duplicate the problem locally:
+First, duplicate the problem locally by running `bundle install` without the development or test gem groups:

 ```term
 $ bundle install --without development:test